When Heatwaves Hit: How climate change is reshaping Student Accommodation in the UK

 But there’s another side to the story

-• Smart ventilation systems and temperature sensors that adjust airflow automatically.
+• Smart ventilation systems with temperature sensors.

-• Green roofs and outdoor spaces help reduce urban heat island effects.
+• Green roofs and outdoor spaces.

 The energy equation: cooling costs and sustainability